You are here: Home / Community Assets Search / Prosperity Initiative

 "We know our region is facing a labor shortage," said SMIF Vice President of Economic Development Pam Bishop.
 "A key factor in sustaining a strong economy in southern Minnesota is making sure all business owners are getting the necessary support to grow and to encourage aspiring entrepreneurs from diverse, underrepresented backgrounds.
 We are hopeful that the collaborative nature of The Prosperity Initiative can help us meet these needs."

-Key reports on: Prosperity Initiative
+Pinned Reports on: Prosperity Initiative

 Prosperity Initiative (August 17, 2022)